lessload/DNSCrypt-reload/README.md

 - you need to config *.toml manual. ( [From this manual](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Configuration) )
 - Request PowerShell, work on Windows 8 or above

+## Other problem
+- some anti-virus may block PowerShell to connect the internet. make it allow.
+- disable DNS Client service `(dnscache)` in windows will break internet connection of UWP apps, not recommend to do that.
+- Public wifi got NCSI problem on Windows 10 v2004 or above. [for now. fix by set `reg add "HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet" /v "EnableActiveProbing" /t REG_DWORD /d "1" /f` , need better way to fix this issue]

 ## _DNS restrict + NCSI problem_
 _In case of public wifi that restrict DNS_<br/>
 If you do not use your device too long, and `*.md` was outdate and 127.0.0.1 is still DNS of windows.